manoelhc/eks-simple-deployment/README.md

 ## Motivation

 This is a simple IaC prototype to deploy Drupal to AWS EKS using Terraform.
 I started this project from scratch using the technologies I've been using ultimately.
 Why from scratch?
 It's simple: technology changes all the time, even tiny changes matter.
 This is the opportunity I have to explore new features and share my thoughts with you.
-So far, I'm focused on delivering the basic working IaC.
+So far, I'm focused on delivering a basic and working project.
 It might change drastically during the course of the roadmap.
 Feel free to contribute, tell me your thoughts and open an issue.

 ## Roadmap